“When you play the game of thrones, you win or you die. There is no middle ground.” – Cersei Lannister to Eddard Stark, Game of Thrones, Season One

-In her groundbreaking research, The Sponsor Effect: Breaking Through the Last Glass Ceiling, Sylvia Ann Hewlett found that the absence of male advocacy and the impact of sponsorship and most women’s failure to cultivate sponsorships hinder their rise into the highest levels leadership.
+In her groundbreaking research, The Sponsor Effect: Breaking Through the Last Glass Ceiling, Sylvia Ann Hewlett found that the absence of male advocacy and most women’s failure to cultivate sponsorships hinder their rise into the highest levels leadership.

 How can women overcome these obstacles?

 - Rethink Networking.
 Women use their networks differently than men.
-While women have significantly broader networks than men they are hesitant to use them in a quid-pro-co way.
-Men are very mindful of building powerful alliances and they help to support each other in getting ahead.
+While women have significantly broader networks than men, they are hesitant to use them in a quid pro quo way.
+Men are very mindful of building powerful alliances, and they help to support each other in getting ahead.
 This is summed up in the Sponsor Effect Research:

 JTH: Do regimes exist?